I handed in a Permission to Transfer Credit from Another Institution form to Advisement and Transition. Now what?

 I’ve reached my transfer credit limit.
 Can I still request permission to transfer a course?

 Yes, but… the transfer credit limits remain the same.
-You can transfer a maximum of 64 credits from 2-year colleges or up to 75-83 credits from 4-year colleges, depending on your program and overall credits required for graduation.
+You can transfer a maximum of 64 credits from 2-year colleges or up to 75-90 credits from 4-year colleges, depending on your program and College Catalog term.
 If you want to transfer additional credit, you would need to be willing to delete previously transferred coursework in order for new credit to transfer.
-Check the box on the form underneath the signature line to indicate your understanding of this policy, which allows the transfer credit coordinator to remove credit.
+Check the box on the form underneath the signature line to indicate your understanding of this policy, which allows Advisement and Transition staff to remove credit.
 The courses to delete/add would be noted on a “Supplement to Transfer Credit Evaluation” form.
 Discuss with your advisor if this is the best plan for you and if you will reach your total credits for graduation on time.
 If so, your advisor can help you identify courses that make sense to delete – typically courses that transferred simply as elective credit.

 I took a course without permission.
 Can I still transfer the credit?

 While Cortland reserves the right to deny transfer credit that is not pre-approved, you can still request to transfer the credit.
 You will need to complete the “Request to Transfer Credit Completed without Prior Permission” form and seek initial approval from your advisor.
-Final approval is granted by the Transfer Credit Coordinator.
+Final approval is granted by Advisement and Transition.
 Forms can be picked up in the Advisement and Transition office.
-If you sent an official transcript to Cortland and do not have a permission form on file, you can expect an email from the Transfer Credit Coordinator directing you to the form.
+If you sent an official transcript to Cortland and do not have a permission form on file, you can expect an email directing you to the form.